 For more than three decades, Barbara has put her clients first.
 She has assisted thousands of families and business owners with their estate planning, trust administration, probate, and business planning needs.
 She has received an AV® PreeminentTM rating from Martindale-Hubbell ® Lawyer Ratings (2014-2020) and is a member of the Bar Register of AV® PreeminentTM Women Lawyers (2014-2020).
 She is a member of WealthCounsel®, the Florida Bar, American Bar Association (Tax Section), New York State Bar Association, Lee County Bar Association, Florida Association of Women Lawyers, Lee County Estate Planning Council, and Rotary South of Fort Myers.
 She received her B.A. from Stony Brook University and her Juris Doctorate from New York Law School

 Once you have passed, your loved ones are left with all you acquired: your wealth, your estate, your legacy.
 To ensure that your assets go to your loved ones as you wish, it is vital you have the proper estate plan.This seminar provides general estate-planning information and discusses several options you may wish to include in a new plan or in updates to a current plan, including:

-- how you may protect your children’s inheritance from probate, lawsuits, and unstable marriages.
+• How you may protect your children’s inheritance from their future ex-spouses, lawsuits, and other claims

 The seminar closes with a detailed overview of our firm’s process and an opportunity to ask any questions you may have.
 Finally, staff will be present at the seminar, so you may arrange for an initial consultation, if you would like.